gmacario/easy-build/build-yocto/README.md

     The -n option is used to specify the path to the native sysroot containing the tools to use to build the image.

+    The -f option is used to build rootfs by running "bitbake <image>"

     The -s option is used to skip the build check.
 The build check is a simple sanity check used to determine whether the user has sourced the build environment so that the -e option can operate correctly.
 If the user has specified the build artifact locations explicitly, 'wic' assumes the user knows what he or she is doing and skips the build check.

+    The -D option is used to display debug information detailing exactly what happens behind the scenes when a create request is fulfilled (or not, as the case may be).
+It enumerates and displays the command sequence used, and should be included in any bug report describing unexpected results.

     When 'wic -e' is used, the locations for the build artifacts values are determined by 'wic -e' from the output of the 'bitbake